Internal medicine

 Can I get vaccinated without an appointment?

-Can I get multiple vaccines at the same time?
+Can I receive multiple vaccines simultaneously?

-I'm worried about vaccine side effects.
+I'm concerned about vaccine side effects.

 Can I get vaccinated while pregnant?

-Can I receive publicly funded (free or subsidized) vaccinations?
+Can I receive publicly funded (free/subsidized) vaccinations?

 Do you handle vaccines for international travel?

-Do you handle vaccinations for children?
+Do you also handle children's vaccines?

-Can I get a vaccination certificate?
+Can I get a vaccination certificate issued?

 I don't know my past vaccination history.